 Today’s entrepreneurs believe in smart work.
 This urges startups to use an effective & strategic business approach.
-And how to manage a remote team is the citation faced that’s why young entrepreneurs are shifting their focus towards offshore development.
+Managing remote teams is the citation faced that’s why young entrepreneurs are shifting their focus toward offshore development.

 By outsourcing IT services in countries like India, companies in the USA and Europe are enjoying the cost and other several benefits.